eckerson/spatula/README.md

 View Settings
 -------------
-The Struct returned by the controller function can alter how the view is displayed.
+The controller can alter how the view is displayed.
-The following settings are available:
+The following settings are modifiable in the object's variables scope:

-* *title*
+* _String_ *variables.title*

 	The page title.
 This can be used in the window title as well as in the page title in the layout (depending on how the layout uses the title).

-* *template*
+* _String_ *variables.template*

 	The template to wrap the content with.
 These can be found in "/app/templates".

-* *format*
+* _String_ *variables.display*

-	Determines if a format parser should be used on the content.
+	Determines if a markup parser should be used on the content.
 By default, no parser is used.
-If the format is "wiki", the wiki parser is used (see "Index.cfm/Parsing/Wiki" for information on the markup).
+If the display is "wiki", the wiki parser is used (see "Index.cfm/Parsing/Wiki" for information on the markup).

+* _String_ *variables.format*

+	Determines the format to display the controller data.
+The default value, "html", directs the controller to load the associated template.
+If the format is "json", the data returned by the controller is returned as a JSON object.

-Additionally, the view format can be overridden by pasing in a _display_ URL parameter.
+The display and format setting can also be set by passing it in over the URL.
+The URL value is given preference to what is set by the controller (so a function normally renders as HTML, an AJAX request can still call that function and get JSON).

-For example, for a page that normally uses the "wiki" format, passing a "display=default" will force the framework to use the default format (which is no parsing).
+For example, for a page that normally uses the "html" format, passing "format=json" will force the framework to return a JSON object instead of rendering the view.

 Resetting the Application and Session Variable Scopes